realamirhe/awesome-computational-neuro-science/README.md

 * [Auryn](https://github.com/fzenke/auryn) is a C++ simulator for recurrent spiking neural networks with synaptic plasticity.
 It comes with the GPLv3. `SIMULATOR`
 * [BindsNET](https://github.com/BindsNET/bindsnet) is a Python package used for simulating spiking neural networks (SNNs) on CPUs or GPUs using PyTorch Tensor functionality. `PACKAGE`
 * [BrainPy](https://github.com/PKU-NIP-Lab/BrainPy) is an integrative framework for computational neuroscience and brain-inspired computation based on Just-In-Time (JIT) compilation (built on the top of JAX and Numba). `FRAMEWORK`
+* [DRL with Population Coded Spiking Neural Network](https://github.com/combra-lab/pop-spiking-deep-rl) the PyTorch implementation of the **Pop**ulation-coded **S**piking **A**ctor **N**etwork (PopSAN) that integrates with both on-policy (PPO) and off-policy (DDPG, TD3, SAC) DRL algorithms for learning optimal and energy-efficient continuous control policies. `PACKAGE`
+* [Encoders](https://github.com/iamsoroush/Encoders) is a Python utility package of encoding algorithms that encode real-valued data into spike trains for using in Spiking Neural Networks. `UTILITY`
 * [GeNN](http://genn-team.github.io/genn/) compiles SNN network models to NVIDIA CUDA to achieve high-performing SNN model simulations. `PERFORMANCE`
 * [Long short-term memory Spiking Neural Networks (LSNN)](https://github.com/IGITUGraz/LSNN-official) provides a [Tensorflow](https://www.tensorflow.org/) 1.12 library and a tutorial to train a recurrent spiking neural networks (LSNN).
 The library focuses on a single neuron and gradient model. `LIBRARY`
 * [Nengo PyTorch](https://github.com/nengo/pytorch-spiking) a thin wrapper for PyTorch that adds a single voltage-only spiking model.
 The approach is independent from the Nengo framework. `LIBRARY`
 * [Nengo](https://www.nengo.ai/nengo-dl/introduction.html) is a neuron simulator, and Nengo-DL is a deep learning network simulator that optimised spike-based neural networks based on an approximation method suggested by [Hunsberger and Eliasmith (2016)](https://arxiv.org/abs/1611.05141). `SIMULATOR`
+* [Neurapse](https://github.com/udion/Neurapse) is a package in python which implements some of the fundamental blocks of SNN and is written in a manner so that it can easily be extended and customized for simulation purposes. `PACKAGE`
 * [Neuron Simulation Toolkit (NEST)](https://nest-simulator.org) constructs and evaluates highly detailed simulations of spiking neural networks.
 This is useful in a medical/biological sense but maps poorly to large datasets and deep learning. `SIMULATOR`
 * [PyNN](http://neuralensemble.org/docs/PyNN/) is a simulator-independent language for building neuronal network models.
 It does not currently provide mechanisms for optimisation or arbitrary synaptic plasticity. `SIMULATOR`
 * [PySNN](https://github.com/BasBuller/PySNN/) is a Spiking neural network (SNN) framework written on top of PyTorch for efficient simulation of SNNs both on CPU and GPU. `FRAMEWORK`